My History in Web Development

 I took the next couple of years easy and worked sparingly from home as a design and HTML & CSS consultant for various companies.
 For a year I designed icons for the once most popular Facebook Application, “Free Gifts”, and the next year I worked from home for Chai Labs designing web pages and coding them into templates.
 These two years were unfortunately very unfulfilling for me – I missed the joy owning a website, and working in such solitude was very limiting (not to mention lonely).

-I hope to continue to fine-tune my skills for as long as I can, ultimately gaining experience and knowledge in all areas of web development.. and perhaps one day using those skills to once again start another website of my own.
+Today I feel fulfilled, well-rounded, and confident in my skills, proudly developing each new project from start to finish, making sure I take something new with me to the next one.
+I hope to continue to fine-tune my skills for as long as I can, ultimately gaining experience and knowledge in all areas of web development.. and perhaps one day using those skills to once again start another website of my own!

 I currently live in Portsmouth, NH, with my husband and our two kitties, Pogo and Ollie.
 When I’m not development websites, I can be found: indoor rock climbing, cycling, hiking, yoga-ing, skiing, watching “Game of Thrones” or “The Walking Dead”, reading (and obsessing over) “The Song of Ice and Fire”, eating cupcakes, drawing, Reddit-ing, or oogling photos of cute animals.